WJKR: Adult hits (2004–2007)

-Talk (2007-2009)
+Talk (2007–2009)

-On January 8, 2007, WTDA rebranded itself as the first and only FM talk radio station in Columbus.
-It picked up The Glenn Beck Program after the show was dropped from WTVN.
+On January 8, 2007, WTDA rebranded as something new.
+It was the first FM talk radio station in Columbus.
+It picked up The Glenn Beck Radio Program after the show was dropped from 610 WTVN.
 On September 8, 2007, the Columbus Dispatch reported that WTDA had become the Columbus radio home of the Pittsburgh Steelers football team.
+The format lasted less than three years.

-Classic hits (2009-2012)
+Classic hits (2009–2012)

-On December 21, 2009, WTDA flipped to classic hits and rebranded as "Classic Hits 103.9", using satellite programming from Dial Global's Classic Hits service.
+On December 21, 2009, WTDA flipped to classic hits and rebranded as "Classic Hits 103.9."
+It used satellite programming from Dial Global's Classic Hits service.
 WTDA was one of four radio stations in the Columbus market to have a Classic Hits/Oldies format, joining Newark-based WNKO and the WNND/WNNP "Rewind 103.5/104.3" simulcast.

-News (2012-2013)
+News (2012–2013)

-On June 14, 2012, WTDA flipped to an all-news format, changing the call letters to WMNI-FM, simulcasting with WMNI, which previously had an adult standards format.
+On June 14, 2012, WTDA flipped to an all-news format, changing the call letters to WMNI-FM.
+The format was simulcast with WMNI 920 AM, which previously had an adult standards format.
+WMNI-AM-FM used a national all-news service from America's Radio News Network.
 The simulcast ended on Thursday, July 18, 2013, when WMNI returned to the adult standards format.
 WMNI-FM kept the news format for a few more days.

-Adult hits (2013-2022)
+Jack-FM (2013–2022)

 On July 24, 2013, WMNI-FM changed format to adult hits, subscribing to the JACK FM service.
 It rebranded as "103-9 Jack FM".
 The call letters were changed to WJKR the following day.
 The WJKR call sign was formerly used on 98.9 FM, which itself carried the "Jack FM" format in Columbus, and is now conservative talk WTOH.
 WJKR changed its city of license from Westerville, Ohio, to Worthington, Ohio, effective August 22, 2013.

-Country (2022-present)
+Country (2022–2025)

 On April 15, 2022, at noon, WJKR flipped to a country music format, branded as "Country 103.9".
+It competes for country listeners with WCOL-FM 92.3, owned by iHeartMedia and often the #1 station in Columbus.
+WCLT-FM 100.3 also has a country format.

+Classic country (2025-present)

+On February 28, 2025, WJKR changed its format from mainstream country to classic country, branded as "103.9 The Maverick".

 WJKR-HD2

-On June 14, 2022, WJKR's HD2 subchannel switched from a simulcast of WMNI 920 AM (which flipped to sports) to an adult contemporary format, branded as "Star 95.1" (simulcast on translator W236CZ 95.1 FM Columbus).
+On June 14, 2022, WJKR's HD2 subchannel switched from a simulcast of WMNI 920 AM (which flipped to sports) to a soft adult contemporary format, branded as "Star 95.1" (simulcast on translator W236CZ 95.1 FM Columbus).
+On September 15, 2023, it was announced that W236CZ's frequency would move to 94.1 FM on October 9, 2023, in connection with a strong upgrade with its 141-meter antenna, raising the power from 88 to 250 watts.

+On October 12, 2023, W236CZ was licensed to operate on 94.1 FM, as W231EG.
+The station calls itself "Star 94.1" and uses the syndicated John Tesh Intelligence for Your Life show for its morning drive time program.